What is configuration data?

 - On demand delivery

 As you can see, there are some key benefits to centralizing your configuration data.
-A major (and pretty simple) reason is that configuration data has numerous owners, editors and users.
+A major (and pretty simple) reason is that this data has numerous owners, editors and users.
 Typically, all of these roles impact each other and don’t even know it.
 Furthermore, teams with a co-dependent relationship (or integral interactions) make mistakes which another team feels.

 Before we go any further, let's presume that your configuration data is typically: